Rundstedtzz/llama2-mistral-presentation/README.md

 discarded pages not classified as references.

 - C4 [15%]
+-
+C4 dataset is a collection of about 750GB of English-language text sourced from the public Common Crawl web scrape.

-During exploratory experiments, we observed that using diverse pre-processed CommonCrawl datasets improves performance.
-We thus included the publicly available C4 dataset (Raffel et al., 2020) in our data.
+During exploratory experiments, the team observed that using diverse pre-processed CommonCrawl datasets improves performance.
+They thus included the publicly available C4 dataset (Raffel et al., 2020) in our data.
 The preprocessing of C4 also contains deduplication and language identification steps: the main difference with CCNet is